 UofA MScOT Fieldwork Update re: COVID-19 Pandemic

-The UofA Department of OT respects and greatly appreciates the commitment and effort being demonstrated by individuals and agencies in order to provide healthcare and social services, including occupational therapy, during these unprecedented circumstances.
+The UofA Department of OT respects and greatly appreciates the ongoing commitment and effort being demonstrated by individuals and agencies in order to provide occupational therapy services, including student placements, during continuing pandemic circumstances.
+We are grateful for the tremendous effort and commitment that Alberta OTs are demonstrating to try to offer and maintain placements, especially in the face of this 4th wave.